Limerio/final-test-java/README.md

 - Maven

 ## Running the Quote API
-1. Navigate to the `quote-api` directory.
+1. Navigate to the `api` directory.
 2. Run `mvn spring-boot:run` to start the API on port 8081.

 ## Running the Conversation App
-1. Navigate to the `conversation-app` directory.
+1. Navigate to the `web` directory.
 2. Run `mvn spring-boot:run` to start the application on port 8080.
 3. Open your browser and go to `http://localhost:8080` to access the home page.